 Okay.
-So this may be the most unessential 3D print for a cat available—unless of course, your cat has to bear the ring of power all the way to Mordor.
+So, this may be the most unessential 3D print for a cat available—unless, of course, your cat has to bear the ring of power all the way to Mordor.
 But it is exactly this 3D printed cat armor's unessential quality that makes me want to include it in this list.
-It's also just a phenomenal design from designer PrintThatThing, but they've since removed their design from their account.
+The original was an absolutely phenomenal design from designer PrintThatThing, but they've since removed their design from their account.
 Luckily, user ArKay894 had already remixed it into a superior design!

-Maybe you think that having your cat look awesome is essential.
+Still, maybe you think that having your cat look awesome is essential.
 (I'm with you!)
 Then, try out this print.
-It looks like a lot of fun trying different color schemes when painting this one too.
+It looks like a lot of fun trying different color schemes when painting this one, too.

-And check out the designer's Youtube video introducing the design!
+And check out the original designer's YouTube video introducing the design!

 Watch the video: